fortrabbit/help/docs/github.md

 $ git push fortrabbit master
 ```

-## Using Github Actions
+## GitHub Actions

-Github recently released [Github Actions](https://github.com/features/actions), their brand new shiny CI.
-[This blog post](https://blog.fortrabbit.com/how-to-use-github-actions) explains how it could help you build amazing things with fortrabbit.
+GitHub is also offering [Github Actions](https://github.com/features/actions), an integrated continuous integration solution.
+Combining GitHub Actions with fortrabbit can help to integrate testing and frontend build systems based on Node.JS (think Webpack).
+We do not offer predefined GitHub Actions yet, but [this blog post](https://blog.fortrabbit.com/how-to-use-github-actions) contains two templates to get started.

 ## GitHub API limits and Composer